-I offer supervision to counsellors working with adults, adolescents and children.
+I offer supervision to counsellors and other professionals working with adults, adolescents and children.

 In supervision, I believe it is important to establish a strong working alliance, so that potentially difficult and personal aspects of the work can be examined and sensitively explored.
 This is important as often such detailed and deep reflection is necessary for professional development to take place.